isomerpages/moe-tanglinsec/_holistic-education/Character Development/Sexuality Education.md

 7. Through the Sexuality Education lessons, secondary students will have the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age.

-<b>At Tanglin Secondary School, the following lessons from the Growing Years Programme will be taught in 2022:<b>
+<b>At Tanglin Secondary School, the following lessons from the Growing Years Programme will be taught in&nbsp;2022:<b>
 <br>

 <center>